11 Tips for Career Success

 Measure Your Own Success

 How do you define success?
 Is it the size of your paycheck or having the corner office?
 Is it the feeling you get when you know you did a great job on a project (praise from the boss doesn't hurt) or the one you get when you know you helped someone?
 Perhaps you feel successful after putting in a day at work and coming home at a reasonable hour to spend time with your family.
 Since each of us measures success differently, you are the only one who can decide what it means to you.
-Your satisfaction with your career is strongly linked to whether you feel you have met your own, and not anyone else's, definition of it.
+Your satisfaction with your career is strongly linked to whether you feel you have met your own goals, not someone else's.

 As much as you think you know, you don't know it all.
-There are people with more experience than you and with that experience comes knowledge.
-To get access to it, have experienced colleagues, in addition to your peers, in your network.
+There are people with more experience than you, and with that experience comes knowledge.
+To get access to it, you need experienced colleagues, in addition to your peers, in your network.
 Establish a relationship with a mentor who can guide you through your career.
-In addition to advising you on how to advance, he or she can help you learn about an occupation you are considering, get the lowdown on an employer before a job interview, and solve problems at work.
+In addition to advising you on how to advance, a mentor can help you learn about an occupation you are considering, get the lowdown on an employer before a job interview, and solve problems at work.

 It may sound simple to acknowledge those who offer assistance, but it's genuinely a significant gesture.
-Whether someone gives you five minutes of his or her time or an introduction to a potential employer, it's important to let that person know that it meant something to you.
-And when he or she or someone else needs help, return the favor.
+Whether someone gives you five minutes of their time or introduces you to a potential employer, it's important to let that person know that it meant something to you.
+And when they or someone else needs help, return the favor.
 Consider it good karma.

 Everybody makes mistakes.
 Even if you try hard not to, it will happen at some point.
-Of course, you will do what you can to avoid making a grave error, but sometimes even that happens.
+Of course, you will do what you can to avoid making a grave error, but sometimes they happen, despite your best efforts.
 While your instinct may be to run away and hide, that is the worst thing you can do.
 Admitting your error, finding a way to fix it, or at least taking an action that mitigates its effects, will help restore your reputation.

 Be Your Own Cheerleader